saeen666/graph_vuln/devign_fix/README.md

 #### Process Task
-In this task the previous transformed dataset is split into train, validation and test sets which are used to train an evaluate the model.
+In this task, the previously transformed dataset is split into train, validation, and test sets which are used to train and evaluate the model.
 The accuracy from training output is **softmax accuracy**.

 Execute with:
 ``` console